gvwilson/sensibleadventures/maddy-roo/old.md

 "That will be recycled."

 "No," Dockety said flatly.
-"This one has its own mission to complete."
+"This one has its own mission to complete.
+It will not permit recycling."

-"Its mission is irrelevant."
+"Its permission is not required."
 Patient wheeled backward to a console.
 Its spindly third arm reached out and pressed a series of buttons in rapid succession.

 A pair of double doors whooshed open in the wall to Maddy's right.
-Two bulky service bots that looked like small versions of the cargo hauler rolled forward, arms raised and red warning lights flashing on their shoulders.
+Two bulky service bots that looked like small versions of the cargo hauler stood behind them, arms raised and red warning lights flashing on their shoulders.

 ## Episode 10: Unison

-"Surrender!" the service bots boomed in unison, their mechanical voices making keyboards and coffee cups rattle.
+"Surrender!" the service bots boomed in unison, their voices making keyboards and coffee cups rattle.
 They rolled forward side by side---

----only to jam against each other in the doorway.
+---only to get jammed against each other in the doorway.
 "Withdraw!"
 They rolled back,
 paused,